 Services you can access during the maintenance window:

-• In store or online purchases with your debit card (including digital wallets).
+• In store or online purchases with your debit and credit cards (including digital wallets).
 Reduced limits may apply.

 • Withdraw funds from ATMs using debit cards.
 Reduced limits may apply.
 We recommend getting cash out in advance if you think you’ll need it.